alexal1/Insomniac/README.md

                         your followers.
 "Mass followers" are those who has more than N followings, where N can be set via --max- following
-  --max-following MAX_FOLLOWING
-                        Should be used together with --remove-mass-followers.
+  --max-following 1000  Should be used together with --remove-mass-followers.
                         Specifies max number of followings for any your follower, 1000 by default
 ```